dimanikulin/fva/README.md

 ## Contributing
 You are always welcome to contribute!
 There are many items to help author in.
 When commit please don't forget about putting the issue ID there.
+TBD - to define the BRANCHING STRATEGY PLAN

 ## Stay in touch
 An author does not provide any support for now, because the development is in hot stage.